ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2018-01-09-00_Setting_up_the_environment.md

       privileges)</h4>

       <p>On the ASU school laptops, <b>Sublime Text 3</b> is pre-installed
-    and you can use it instead of <tt>nano</tt> (which cannot be installed without superuser privileges).
+    and you can use it instead of <tt>atom</tt>.
 Launch the editor from the Start Menu.
     </p>

 	<p>Customize the PATH environment so that you can launch